romanovichim/TonFunClessons_Eng/5lesson/fifthlesson.md

 # Lesson 5 Remembering the Address and identifying the operation
 ## Introduction

-In this lesson, we will write a smart contract that can perform different operations depending on the flag in the test network of The Open Network in the FUNC language, deploy it to the test network using [toncli] (https://github.com/disintar/ toncli), and we will test it in the next lesson.
+In this lesson, we will write a smart contract that can perform different operations depending on the flag in the test network of The Open Network in the FUNC language, deploy it to the test network using [toncli](https://github.com/disintar/toncli), and we will test it in the next lesson.

 ## Requirements

-To complete this tutorial, you need to install the [toncli] command line interface (https://github.com/disintar/toncli/blob/master/INSTALLATION.md).
+To complete this tutorial, you need to install the [toncli](https://github.com/disintar/toncli/blob/master/INSTALLATION.md) command line interface .

 And also be able to create / deploy a project using toncli, you can learn this in [the first lesson](https://github.com/romanovichim/TonFunClessons_Eng/blob/main/1lesson/firstlesson.md).

 ## Op - to identify the operation

-Before considering what kind of smart contract we will do in this lesson, I suggest that you study [recommendations] (https://ton.org/docs/#/howto/smart-contract-guidelines?id=smart-contract-guidelines) about the smart contract message body(`message body;`).
+Before considering what kind of smart contract we will do in this lesson, I suggest that you study [recommendations](https://ton.org/docs/#/howto/smart-contract-guidelines?id=smart-contract-guidelines) about the smart contract message body(`message body;`).

 In order for us to create a semblance of a client-server architecture on smart contracts described in the recommendations, it is proposed to start each message (strictly speaking, the message body) with some `op` flag, which will identify what operation the smart contract should perform.